 Around 5000 premature smoking related deaths still occur in New Zealand every year, both as a consequence of active smoking and through exposure to second hand smoke.
 In July 2012, the College released a series of position statements related to tobacco in New Zealand.

-Read the College's position statement on climate change and sustainability
+Read the College's position statement on Tobacco.

 The College is serious about helping reduce smoking rates.

 The College supports increasing the excise tax on tobacco as one of the measures to reduce the prevalence of smoking in New Zealand and believes further increases must be made.
 The College also believes most of the extra income from tobacco tax must be dedicated to cessation programmes especially targeting low-income earners, Māori and Pacific smokers, at-risk youth and patients with chronic illnesses.